drgarcia1986/simple-settings/docs/index.md

 ### [NEXT_RELEASE]
 * Load multiple settings separated by comma (like a pipeline).
 * Load settings of _cfg_ files.
+* Filter python module attributes to read only user settings.

 ### [0.1.1] - 2015-05-19
 * Fix parser_args error if using simple-settings with others command line arguments.